landongrindheim/landongrindheim.github.io/_posts/2018-12-13-semantic-git-aliases.markdown

 ```

 ### uncommit
-As of the time of writing, a question on StackOverflow named ["How to
+As of the time of writing, a question on StackOverflow named ["How to uncommit
-uncommit my last commit in Git"](https://stackoverflow.com/questions/2845731/how-to-uncommit-my-last-commit-in-git)
+my last commit in Git"](https://stackoverflow.com/questions/2845731/how-to-uncommit-my-last-commit-in-git)
 had been upvoted 666 times, and its accepted answer had been upvoted 1068 times.
 The title alone suggests what users are _trying_ to do.
+They're just not sure
+how to accomplish it.
+The answer is to use `git reset --soft HEAD^`, which, if
-If you think about it,
-`git reset --soft HEAD^` makes sense, but [don't make me think](https://en.wikipedia.org/wiki/Don't_Make_Me_Think).
+you spend some time thinking about it, makes sense.
+But [don't make me think](https://en.wikipedia.org/wiki/Don't_Make_Me_Think).

-Aliasing this command has taken that mental overhead out of the equation.
-And
+Aliasing the command to `uncommit` has taken the mental overhead out of the
-since I'm not searching for the correct syntax every time, it saves me time as
+equation.
+And since I'm not searching for the correct syntax every time, it also
-well.
+saves me time.
 It's been all upside.

 ### unstage
 Here's what I see every time I issue `git status`: